 Easy to Make Farmer’s Cheese

 Whenever I find organic milk marked down at the grocery store, I buy as much as I can use for my own frugal homemade yogurt and quick cheeses.
 Easy homemade cheeses all follow a similar recipe and they taste great.
-This week 2% organic milk was marked down to 99 cents a half gallon…score!
+This week (in 2015) 2% organic milk was marked down to 99 cents a half gallon…score!
 I bought 3 half gallons.

 This post contains affiliate links or advertisements.